AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/aboutme.md

 ---
 title: About me
 ---
 Scientist and Engineer, living somewhere in the middle between them.
+Love learning and trying new things.
+Turned vegetarian in June 2024, which improved my wellbeing.

 # Languages
 My native languages are 🇪🇸Spanish and Galician.
 Then learnt 🇬🇧English as everyone does worldwide.
 Also learnt a good amount of 🇯🇵Japanese during my late teens, early 20s.
 Currently trying to learn some 🇰🇷Korean.
 Being a plurilingual person can be strange sometimes.

 # Likes
 I have played videogames since I was but a child, and I do not plan to stop.
 However, it is true that I have less time to do it.
+The genre I play the most are JRPG.
+Some notable mentions: Kingdom Hearts, Final Fantasy, Trails/Kiseki series.

 Music is a passion of mine as well.
 I (badly) play guitar and love rock and metal music, in particular progressive and lots of projects coming from Japan.
+Some people might consider me a Laurant, since I love

 Avid fantasy reader, although I am attempting to branch out a bit.